bomonike/bomonike.github.io/plc.md

 OEE (Overall Equipment Effectiveness) is commonly used as a manufacturing best practice key performance indicator (KPI) versus the <strong>full potential</strong> of how well a manufacturing operation is utilizing its facilities, time, and material.

+The term OEE was coined by Seiichi Nakajima (in Japan) based on the Harrington Emerson way of thinking regarding labor efficiency.

-"Fully Productive Time" is another way of saying an OEE of 100% when only good parts are produced (100% quality), at the maximum speed (100% performance), and without interruption (100% availability).
+"Fully Productive Time" is another way of saying an OEE of 100% when only good parts are produced (100% quality), at the maximum speed (100% performance), and without interruption (100% availability).<a target="_blank" href="https://www.leanproduction.com/oee/">:</a>

-Schedule Loss is not part of OEE but is part of <a target="_blank" href="https://www.oee.com/teep/">TEEP (Total Effective Equipment Performance)</a>, a closely related measure which quantifies OEE against <strong>calendar hours</strong> rather than only against scheduled operating hours.
-A TEEP of 100% means that the operations have run with an OEE of 100% 24 hours a day and 365 days a year (100% loading).

-   * OEE is used as a baseline to track progress over time in eliminating waste from a given production asset.
+OEE is used as a baseline to track progress over time in eliminating waste from a given production asset.
+See https://www.oee.com/calculating-oee/

-   * OEE is used as a benchmark to compare the performance of a given production asset to industry standards, to similar in-house assets, or to results for different shifts working on the same asset.
+OEE is used as a benchmark to compare the performance of a given production asset to industry standards, to similar in-house assets, or to results for different shifts working on the same asset.

+   * 85% OEE is considered world class for discrete manufacturers.
+For many companies, it is a suitable long-term goal.
+   * 60% OEE is fairly typical for discrete manufacturers, but indicates there is substantial room for improvement.
+   * 40% OEE is not uncommon for manufacturing companies that are just starting to track and improve their manufacturing performance.
+It is a low score and in most cases can be easily improved through straightforward measures (e.g., by tracking stop time reasons and addressing the largest sources of downtime – one at a time).

 By measuring OEE and the underlying losses, important insights can be gained on how to systematically improve the manufacturing process.
 OEE is an effective metric for identifying losses, bench-marking progress, and improving the productivity of manufacturing equipment (i.e., eliminating waste).
 The best way for reliable OEE monitoring is to automatically collect all data directly from the machines.

-The term OEE was coined by Seiichi Nakajima.
-It is based on the Harrington Emerson way of thinking regarding labor efficiency.
-The generic form of OEE allows comparison between manufacturing units in differing industries.
-It is not however an absolute measure and is best used to identify scope for process performance improvement, and how to get the improvement.

-<strong>Fully Productive Time</strong> obtained.
+That's the job of MES to collect, calculate, and display them over time.
+<a target="_blank" href="https://www.youtube.com/watch?v=QhO5Df1GdHY">VIDEO</a>: Show OEE gaps in data by filling in.

 What's keeping that valuable operating time down are these loss-related factors: